fhaulot/Exquisite-corpse-Floriane/README.md

 Or will it uncover secrets hidden in the moonlight? 🌙 A flick of the tail, a silent leap — the hunt begins. 🐈‍⬛ In the quiet shadows, adventure purrs.

+may be cat is going on hunt
+to quench its hunger